maggielerman/domain-hunter/replit.md

 # Overview

-Titan Domains is a comprehensive domain name discovery platform that helps entrepreneurs find and purchase domain names through intelligent search capabilities and real-time availability checking.
+Domain Titans is a comprehensive domain name discovery platform that helps entrepreneurs find and purchase domain names through intelligent search capabilities and real-time availability checking.
 The application generates creative domain variations using keyword-based patterns and integrates with major domain registrars through affiliate programs to monetize domain purchases.

 # User Preferences